remaplab/AutoOPE/README.md

 ## Installation
 1. First of all, clone this repository, then enter in the repository folder

-2. Create the conda environment with all the dependencies needed by bb-ope:
+2. Create the conda environment with all the dependencies needed:
     - if cuda-based NVIDIA GPUs are available, run
     ```shell script
-    cd bb-ope
     conda env create -f environment_nvidia.yml
     ```
     - otherwise run the following command (no GPUs support)
     ```shell script
-    cd bb-ope
     conda env create -f environment.yml
     ```